Status: Bill 27 came into force July 23, 2020. Bill 13 came into force July 18, 2019.

 Alberta has reinstated Senate nominee elections to allow Albertans to choose who would best represent them in the Senate.

-- Bill 27: the Senate Election Amendment Act, 2020 was introduced on June 23, 2020 to amend the Alberta Senate Election Act, which allows Senate elections to be held during municipal elections, during provincial elections or stand alone.
+- Bill 27: the Senate Election Amendment Act, 2020 came into effect on July 23, 2020 to amend the Alberta Senate Election Act, which allows Senate elections to be held during municipal elections, during provincial elections or stand alone.

 Under the previous law, which expired in 2016, Alberta held Senate nominee elections from 1989 until 2012.
 During this time, 10 nominees were elected and 5 were appointed to the Senate.
 Alberta currently has 6 representatives in the Senate.